GenomicsAotearoa/tidy-projects/README.md

 - update the analysis
 - anything else?

-## 4. Think about how you could make this analysis and data shareable
+## 4. Think about how you could make this analysis and data shareable (10-15 min discussion)

 - what are some considerations for the code, analysis, and data?